sbabic/swupdate/_sources/handlers.txt

 blacklisted: see UBIBLACKLIST) to find the volume where the image must be installed.
 For this reason, volumes must be unique inside the system.
-Two volumes with the same names are not supported and drives to unpredictable results. swupdate will install an image to the first volume that matches with the name, and this maybe is not the desired behavior.
+Two volumes with the same names are not supported and drives to unpredictable results.
+SWUpdate will install an image to the first volume that matches with the name, and this maybe is not the desired behavior.
 Updating volumes, it is guaranteed that the erase counters are preserved and not lost after an update.
 The way for updating is identical to the "ubiupdatevol" from the mtd-utils.
-In fact, the same library from mtd-utils (libubi) is reused by swupdate.
+In fact, the same library from mtd-utils (libubi) is reused by SWUpdate.

 If the storage is empty, it is required to setup the layout and create the volumes.
 This can be easy done with a preinstall script.
-Building with meta-swupdate, the original mtd-utils are available and can be called by a LUA script.
+Building with meta-SWUpdate, the original mtd-utils are available and can be called by a LUA script.

-Extend swupdate with handlers in LUA
+Extend SWUpdate with handlers in LUA
 ------------------------------------

-In an experimental phase, it is possible to add handlers that are not linked to swupdate but that are loaded by the LUA interpreter.
+In an experimental phase, it is possible to add handlers that are not linked to SWUpdate but that are loaded by the LUA interpreter.
 The handlers must be copied into the root filesystem and are loaded only at the startup.
 These handlers cannot be integrated into the image to be installed.
-Even if this can be theoretical possible, arise a lot of security questions, because it changes swupdate's behavior.
+Even if this can be theoretical possible, arise a lot of security questions, because it changes SWUpdate's behavior.